driaug/ps-mass-rename/readme.md

 # Usage

+## Get-Help

+Before using this script, make sure you understand its functionality .
+You can find a: description, list of parameters and examples via the built-in command `Get-Help .\rename.ps1`.

 ## -path

 This script can change the name of files in the current directory or a specified directory.
 By default it will use the current directory, specify a custom one with the `-path` flag.